Kyotofolding fanblackberry lily (Belamcanda Chinensis)

 Korin Ogata "Red and White Plum Blossoms

-The hinoki-fan is also carried by Hina-no-Ohinasama of Hina-ningyo dolls.
-However, the hinoki fan itself is also heavy, so it was made of paper and bamboo to make it easy to carry.
-It can be seen in Heian-emaki.
+Hinohafan (Japanese cypress fan) is also carried by Hina-ningyo dolls.
+However, the hinoki fan itself was also heavy, so it was made of paper and bamboo to make it easy to carry.
+It is also mentioned in Heian-emaki.

 For more information on hinoko-kan, including its history, shape, and the manner in which hinoko-kan was used in those days, please refer to the following pages,Click here (Go to Wikipedia page)(Go to Wikipedia page) for a detailed explanation.